-Our two August 2018 Summer Schools offer a variety of teaching streams to choose from, covering the themes of Theology, Spirituality, Chaplaincy, Film-Making in week 1 (30th July – 3rd August) and Worship: Leading and Preaching in week 2 (6th-10th August).
+Our two August 2019 Summer Schools offer a variety of teaching streams to choose from, covering the three different streams of Bible, Prayer & Chaplaincy in week 1 (29th July – 2nd August) and four streams within Worship: Leading and Preaching in week 2 (5th-9th August).

-Find out more about our Theology, Spirituality, Chaplaincy & Film-Making Summer School under Course Details.
+Find out more about our Bible, Prayer & Chaplaincy Summer School streams under Course Details.

 As well as the dynamic teaching, participants share in social times, meals, devotions, evening worship and reflection.
 Off site, there are opportunities to visit the national attraction Chatsworth House, just around the corner, go into Bakewell, just 7 miles away, whilst Curbar and Froggatt Edge are just a short walk away for those wanting to put on their boots.

 You might be contemplating a full or part-time course here at Cliff – then Summer School is a great way to get to know us, and see if Cliff College is right for you.
-Maybe you are a small group leader and want a refresher course to further biblical and theological knowledge, or a church member and want to better read and understand the Bible.
-You might even just want to come to beautiful Derbyshire to reflect on your understanding of God.
+Maybe you are a small group leader and want a refresher course to further biblical knowledge, or a church member and want to better read and understand the Bible.
+You might be looking for new ways to pray, or seeking some direction in terms of ministry.
+You might just want to come to beautiful Derbyshire to reflect on your understanding of God.
 If any of this appeals to you, then why not join us here at Cliff on our popular Summer School programme?
 Open to all aged 18 years+.

-The teaching streams will be delivered by Cliff College Faculty, specialist guests from Far North films and Methodist Discipleship and Ministries Learning Network staff, all drawn together by Ian White, Cliff College Senior Tutor, who acts as the Summer School Co-ordinator, and looks forward to welcoming you on site.
+The teaching streams will be delivered by Cliff College Faculty and Methodist Learning Network staff, all drawn together by Ian White, Cliff College Senior Tutor, who acts as the Cliff College Schools Co-ordinator, and looks forward to welcoming you on site.